verstdi/bart-docs/https.md

 It is adviced to configure the application under SSL for production, acceptance or other environments playing with sensitive data.

 The very first step to pass to SSL: generate a key.
-Here in this example, a self-signed key is generated to avoid any purchase but for production it is of course adviced to buy a certificate to a trusted corporate.
+Here in this example, a self-signed key is generated to avoid any purchase but for production.
+It is of course adviced to buy a certificate to a trusted corporate (the process to generate a key in this case is very similar).

 ## 1. Generate key (self signed in the example) via the command line:
 **{java location}** \bin\keytool -genkeypair -alias **{alias name}** -storetype **{typ of key}** -keyalg **{algorithm}** -keysize **{keysize}** -keystore **{certficate name}**.p12 -validity **{validity in days}**